 Property Assessment Updates From Allegheny County & Washington County

-The latest news from the beginning of the reassessment process in Washington County.The latest news in the Allegheny County reassessment process and the changing tax burden for property owners.
+- In the Allegheny County assessment process and the changing tax burden for property owners.

 Each topic is discussed below.

 Washington County has not reassessed its 118,000 properties since 1981.
 Five years ago, various school districts sued Washington County, arguing that the outdated property assessment system was resulting in significant disparity between the districts.
-Though the County fought against the reassessment, Washington County was ultimately ordered to conduct a county-wide reassessment, similar to what has happened in Allegheny County.
+Through the county fought against the reassessment, Washington County was ultimately ordered to conduct a county-wide reassessment, similar to what has happened in the Allegheny County assessment.

-In trying to learn from the problems experienced by Allegheny County with more than 100,000 property owners challenging the reassessment values, Washington County has instituted a modified appeals process.
+In trying to learn from the problems experienced during the Allegheny County assessment -- with more than 100,000 property owners challenging their Allegheny County assessment values -- Washington County has instituted a modified appeals process.
 Property owners will actually be able to review the raw property data as it is being collected.

 Washington County officials hope that this will decrease the amount of appeals filed, and also help to facilitate a more efficient transition to these new values.
 Whether or not this modified appeals system will work in practice will not be known until it is utilized in 2015.

-2. As Appeals Continue Being Heard (& Filed), Tax Burden Shifts for Allegheny County Taxpayers
+As Allegheny County Assessment Appeals Continue Burden Shifts for Taxpayers

-The Office of Property Assessments is in the process of finishing the scheduling for any first level hearings involving back tax years, and any remaining 2013 appeals.
+The Office of Property Assessments is in the process of finishing the scheduling for any first level hearings involving back tax years and any remaining 2013 Allegheny County assessment appeals.
 Residential appeals are currently being heard Monday through Thursday, with all commercial properties being scheduled for hearings on Fridays.
 The Office of Property Assessments remains confident that all of these appeal hearings will be scheduled by the end of the year, though not all decisions are likely to be sent out before 2014.

-There are also still thousands of appeals pending at the Board of Viewers, the second level of the appeals process.
+There are also still thousands of appeals pending at the Board of Viewers, the second level of the Allegheny County assessment appeals process.
 These hearings often take 12-18 months to schedule, and often involve more than one tax year by the time they are heard.

-At the same time, property owners are still continuing to file Motions directly to Judge Wettick, requesting that the court allow them to file a late 2013 property appeal.
-These requests are no longer automatically granted, especially as many school district and municipality representatives now challenge these Motions.
+At the same time, property owners are still continuing to file motions directly to Judge Wettick, requesting that the court allow them to file a late 2013 Allegheny County assessment property appeal.
+These requests are no longer automatically granted, especially as many school district and municipality representatives now challenge these motions.

-One impact of all of these 2013 property appeals that has not been discussed or realized yet is the shifting tax burden that will result from all of these revised assessment values.
+One impact of the Allegheny County assessment property appeals that has not been discussed or realized yet is the shifting tax burden that will result from all of these revised Allegheny County assessment values.

-When taxing entities decide on a millage rate prior to their respective tax year, they are using the assessment values in their taxing district available at that time to determine the millage rates.
-As these values shift following appeal hearings, the tax base in these respecting taxing districts also changes.
+When the taxing entities decide on a millage rate prior to their tax year, they are using the Allegheny County assessment values available at that time to determine the millage rates.
+As these values shift following appeal hearings, the tax base in the Allegheny County taxing districts also changes.
 If significant reductions or increases occur within a taxing entity, the actual millage rate would likely increase or decrease next year to help keep the taxes consistent from year to year.

-It is impossible to know what these finals tax implications will be until all of the 2013 appeals are decided.
+It is impossible to know what these finals tax implications will be until all of the 2013 Allegheny County assessment appeals are decided.
 With thousands of appeals still pending at both levels of the appeals process, these tax bases could still change significantly between 2013, 2014 and even 2015.

-If you have any additional questions about property assessments in Allegheny County, or any other county in Pennsylvania, or you would like a free consultation for your tax appeal case, please feel free to contact Attorney Noah Paul Fardo or Attorney Nicole Hauptman for a free consultation at (412) 802-6666 or by email at firstname.lastname@example.org.
+If you have any additional questions about property assessments in Allegheny County, or any other county in Pennsylvania, or you would like a free consultation for your tax appeal case, please feel free to contact us.